VantaTomat/gpt2-pure-PyTorch/README.md

 ## Why i made this script

-Most GPT-2 examples rely heavily on the `transformers` library, which hides a lot of the underlying mechanics.
-This project started when I wanted to run a GPT-2 model locally but couldn't install Transformers on my outdated system.
+Most GPT-2 examples rely heavily on the `transformers`, which hides a lot of the underlying mechanics.
+This started when I wanted to run a GPT-2 model locally but couldn't install Transformers on my outdated system.
 Rather than give up, I built a pure PyTorch inference script from scratch.

 The script intentionally avoids standard tooling and instead:
 - Loads raw PyTorch checkpoints (`.pt` / `.bin`)